jonlpersson/ed-latimore/site/_posts/2022-09-08-gorilla-dream-review.md

 * **Hops extract:** The dried, flowering part of the hop plant commonly used to treat anxiety, sleep disorders, and restlessness, although evidence of its effectiveness is weak.
 * **Skullcap extract:** Scutellaria baicalensis, or Chinese Skullcap, is a traditional Chinese medicine commonly used for cardiovascular and cognitive health and increasing longevity.
 * **Melatonin:** A neurohormone secreted by the pineal gland in the brain that your body uses to help you fall asleep.
-* **MicroActive&reg; melatonin:** A lab-developed melatonin formula that uses a micronized, sustained-release technology that releases melatonin gradually over 7 hours to provide a longer, more-consistent sleep.
+* **MicroActive® melatonin:** A lab-developed melatonin formula that uses a micronized, sustained-release technology that releases melatonin gradually over 7 hours to provide a longer, more-consistent sleep.

 ## How it compares to other sleep aids